saeedmehrang/saeedmehrang.github.io/content/blogs/computer-vision/segmentation-models/segment-anything-1/segment-anything-p1/index.md

 The specific MAE pre-training used for SAM employed the ViT-H architecture on large-scale image datasets, providing a powerful starting point before fine-tuning on the promptable segmentation task.

 #### 3.1.3.
-Architectural Modifications for High-Resolution

-Standard ViTs struggle with the computational cost of processing high-resolution images because self-attention complexity scales quadratically with sequence length.
-SAM addresses this through architectural adaptations:
+Pre-training vs Fine-tuning Architecture

+The ViT image encoder architecture differs between pre-training and fine-tuning phases:

+**During MAE Pre-training:**
+- Uses standard **global self-attention** across all patches in all 32 Transformer blocks (for ViT-H)
+- Processes images at lower resolution (typically 224×224 or 448×448)
+- This is the standard ViT architecture without hierarchical modifications

+**During SAM Fine-tuning (adapted from ViTDet):**
+To handle high-resolution 1024×1024 images efficiently, SAM adapts the pre-trained backbone:

-1. **Windowed Attention**: Uses 14×14 windowed attention in most layers, where attention is computed only within local spatial windows rather than globally.
-This reduces complexity from $O(N^2)$ to $O(N \cdot W^2)$ where $W$ is the window size.
+1. **Window Attention**: Divides the 64×64 feature map into non-overlapping 14×14 windows.
+Self-attention is computed within each window independently, reducing complexity from $O(N^2)$ to $O(N \cdot W^2)$ where $N = 4096$ patches and $W = 196$ patches per window.

-2. **Global Attention Blocks**: Includes four equally-spaced global attention blocks that process the entire spatial grid, ensuring global context isn't lost despite windowed attention.
+2. **Cross-Window Propagation**: Inserts **4 global attention blocks** (or convolutional blocks) evenly spaced throughout the 32-block backbone to enable information flow across windows.
+These propagation blocks process the entire 64×64 spatial grid.

 3. **Efficient Implementation**: Uses optimized attention kernels and mixed-precision training (FP16/FP32) to maximize throughput.

-This design allows SAM to process 1024×1024 images—significantly higher resolution than typical vision models that operate on 224×224 or 384×384 inputs—while maintaining reasonable computational costs.
+This adaptation strategy—maintaining global attention during pre-training but using windowed attention with sparse global blocks during fine-tuning—allows SAM to leverage standard ViT/MAE pre-trained weights while processing 1024×1024 images efficiently.
+The windowed attention adaptations are applied **only during fine-tuning** and do not require retraining the MAE pre-trained model.

 #### 3.1.4.
 The One-Time Cost Advantage